Speak to a specialist solicitor at our law firm in North Yorkshire.

 Can I change the use of my business premises?

 If the pandemic has left you with empty commercial property, now could be a good time to look for alternative uses.
 To help businesses make the best use of commercial real estate, the Government has made the planning rules more flexible so that it is now possible to change between a range of commercial uses without the need for planning permission.

-‘To make a property investment work for you in the long term, it really helps if you have the flexibility to change the use,’ says Isobel Willoughby, a Director in the commercial property team with Crombie Wilkinson Solicitors.
+‘To make a property investment work for you in the long term, it really helps if you have the flexibility to change the use,’ says Ian Barnard, a Director in the commercial property team with Crombie Wilkinson Solicitors.
 ‘However, planning use is only part of the picture because provisions in your lease or mortgage agreement may impose tighter controls which will take priority.’

 Changes to planning law